stratovarious94/Mean-Stack/README.md

 # Mean-Stack
-Showcase of the mean stack pipeline by creating a minimalistic grocery store website
+Showcase of the mean stack pipeline by creating a minimalistic todo list